Atypical-Consulting/VirtualFileSystem/README.md

 ## 📄 Documentation

-**Virtual File System** provides a complete documentation of the library available in the [`./docs/api`](./doc/api) folder.
+**Virtual File System** provides a [complete documentation](./docs/README.md) of the library.
 The documentation is generated using [Doraku's DefaultDocumentation](https://github.com/Doraku/DefaultDocumentation) tool.

 All summaries are written in English.
 If you want to help us translate the documentation, please open an issue to discuss it.